Valley of the Kings: Tomb robbers

 The foreigner Nesamun took us up and showed us the tomb of King Ramesses VI ...
 And I spent four days breaking into it, we being present all five.
 We opened the tomb and entered it. ...
 We found a cauldron of bronze, three wash bowls of bronze ...
-Confessing to their crimes the thief goes on to add that a small quarrel arose amongst the robbers when it came to equally dividing the spoils collected from the tomb.
+Confessing to their crimes, the thief goes on to add that a small quarrel arose amongst the robbers when it came to equally dividing the spoils collected from the tomb.

 Tombs were filled with valuables, therefore a prime motivation to rob them.
 Thieves often looted the chambers and bodies of mummies and took with them precious metals and stones, the most common gold and silver, linens and ointments or unguents.
 Often tombs were robbed when they were still fresh because many of the valuables buried with the mummies were perishable.

 The valley also seems to have suffered an official plundering during the virtual civil war, which started during the reign of Ramesses XI.
 The tombs were opened, all the valuables were removed, and the mummies were collected into two large caches.
-One in the tomb of Amenhotep II, contained sixteen, and others were hidden within Amenhotep I's tomb.
+One in the tomb of Amenhotep II, contained sixteen mummies, and others were hidden within Amenhotep I's tomb.
 A few years later most of them were moved to the Deir el-Bahari cache, containing no fewer than forty royal mummies and their coffins.
 Only tombs whose locations were lost (KV62, KV63 and KV46, although both KV62 and KV46 were robbed soon after their actual closure) were undisturbed during this period.

-The oldest of the seven wonders of the world, the Pyramid of Giza, was built by King Khufu the most powerful ruler of the Old Kingdom.
-In the largest of the pyramids a system of tunnels was put in place to deter thieves from robbing the tomb.
-Sources suggest that until the ninth century AD the pyramid remained sealed untouched by robbers, however these intruders also imply that once in the King's chamber they saw the mummy had been taken and the sarcophagus opened.
 Tombs were ransacked for their valuables but also for their original primary purpose.
 Once robbed, an empty tomb could be used as a burial place for another mummy, which is exactly what happened in the smallest of the pyramids of Giza.